F5Networks/terraform-provider-bigip/docs/resources/bigip_waf_policy.md

 * `type` - (Optional , `string`) Determines the type of the name attribute.
 Only when setting the type to `wildcard` will the special wildcard characters in the name be interpreted as such

+* `allowed` - (Optional , `bool`) Determines whether the file type is allowed or disallowed.
+In either of these cases the VIOL_FILETYPE violation is issued (if enabled) for an incoming request-
+  * No allowed file type matched the file type of the request.
+  * The file type of the request matched a disallowed file type.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: